vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

   uploaderConfig:
     # WriteSparseFiles is a flag to indicate whether write files sparsely or not
     writeSparseFiles: true
+    # ParallelFilesDownload is the concurrency number setting for restore
+    parallelFilesDownload: 10
   # Array of namespaces to include in the restore.
 If unspecified, all namespaces are included.
   # Optional.
   includedNamespaces: